Salmon-Computer-Vision/salmon-computer-vision/utils/jetson/salmoncount/README.md

 WEIGHTS=/app/config/<salmoncount_weights>.engine

 # Drop bounding boxes (optional flag)
+# FLAGS: Uncomment and set to "--drop-bbox" to remove top-view bounding boxes
+#       for cameras with mirror displaying both top and side view,
-# FLAGS: Set to "--drop-bbox" to remove top-view bounding boxes, or leave it empty to disable this option.
+#       or leave it empty to disable this option.
-FLAGS=--drop-bbox
+#FLAGS=--drop-bbox
 ```

 !!
 Make sure your drive folder is named `hdd` and is the next subdir after your `${DRIVE}` dir.